Brazilian Butt Lift - Technique, Costs, Recovery, FAQS & Surgeons

 The brazilian butt lift (BBL) is a surgical procedure that was developed to add volume to the buttocks while simultaneously giving them a tighter, more lifted appearance.
 It’s a procedure that’s completely natural, using the body’s own fat to create a more sculpted, better proportioned physique.

 Fat transfer is used to perform the brazilian butt lift surgery.
-The procedure is a multi-stage process that begins with liposuction to remove fat cells from the abdomen, back, inner thighs, or some other area of the body that needs less volume.
+According to the experts of Orlando liposuction specialty clinic expert, Dr. Roger Bassin, The procedure is a multi-stage process that begins with liposuction to remove fat cells from the abdomen, back, inner thighs, or some other area of the body that needs less volume.
 During this stage of the fat transfer procedure, surgeons carefully sculpt the body to create a slimming effect in areas that need less fat.
 Creating symmetry is an important goal during this stage.
 Doctors may harvest fat from more than one area of the body to create the most pleasing contours and to achieve a balanced appearance.
 The fat cells that have been removed are then processed using a special proprietary method that will help them survive the next stage of the procedure: transplantation.

 Fat cells that are removed from one part of the body are purified and fortified using a special procedure before being transferred to the buttocks.
 This stage of the procedure is essential in helping the fat cells survive the transfer to their new location.